The FAQ Files: Should I Hire a Professional Editor?

 It’s Your Work - Let’s Help It Shine

 Hiring an editor doesn’t mean you’ve done something wrong.
-It means you care.
-About clarity.
-About connection.
-About putting your best work forward.
+It means you care about clarity, technique, and connection.
+It’s a sign that you care deeply about putting your best work forward.

 If you’re curious, you don’t need to jump in blindly.
 I offer a free 500-word sample edit, so you can see exactly how I work before committing to anything.